 Meanwhile prepare cocktail sauce.
 In a small bowl combine ketchup, horseradish, lemon juice, worcestershire sauce and hot sauce (if desired).
 Stir to combine.
 Adjust seasoning to taste.

 Heat grill to medium high heat -- about 400 degrees.
-Skewer the shrimp through the tail end first then through the "head" section.
+Skewer the shrimp through the head end first then through the tail section.
 Having two entry points will hold the shrimp steady on the skewer.
 Grill the shrimp for 2-3 minutes per side, or until pink and firm.

 Serve shrimp alongside cocktail sauce.